The Man of My Life: Cast

+Production

+Principal photography began on 30 May 2005 and was scheduled to last 41 days across the span of 8 weeks.
+Filming mostly took place in the south of the Drôme department and in the Vaucluse, as well as one week in Paris.

 Critical response

 Review aggregation website Rotten Tomatoes reported an approval rating of 47%, based on 19 reviews, with an average score of 5.75/10.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film received a score of 52, based on 4 reviews, indicating "mixed or average reviews".